HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Server may send notifications of type `heartbeat` at any time.
 1. Server may send notifications of type `event-notification` at any time.

-##### Security Notes
+#### Security Notes

 Email (SMTP) is not a secure channel.
 Implementers must ensure that any messages containing PHI have been secured according to their policy requirements (e.g., use of a system such as [Direct](http://directproject.org/)).

-#### FHIR Messaging
+### FHIR Messaging

 {:.stu-note}
 Warning: This section is considered draft; feedback from topic authors is requested to refine the message-based channel.

-There are times when it is desireable to use Subscriptions as a communication channel between FHIR servers that are connected via Messaging instead of REST.
+There are times when it is desirable to use Subscriptions as a communication channel between FHIR servers that are connected via Messaging instead of REST.
 This can be accomplished using a `Subscription` with the channel type of `message`.

 To receive notifications via messaging, a client should request a subscription with the channel type of `message` and set the endpoint to the destination FHIR server base URL.
 Note that this URL must be accessible by the hosting server.